 Simple Skincare Water Boost Sleeping Cream, $5.09, Amazon

-Pump up the hydration overnight with this oil-free moisturizer, one of Marchbein’s go-tos, that contains a variety of humectants and emollients.
+Pump up the hydration overnight with this oil-free moisturizer for dry skin, one of Marchbein’s go-tos, that contains a variety of humectants and emollients.
 One of the star ingredients is Pentavitin, a plant extract that binds to your skin to keep moisture in and boost hydration.
 The gel formula was made specifically to be used while you snooze so that you wake up with softer skin.

-Vasoline Intensive Care Cocoa Radiant Body Butter, $5.89, Target
+Vasoline Intensive Care Cocoa Radiant Body Butter, $5.89, Walmart

 Don’t forget the skin below your chin.
 Dryness can happen anywhere.
 For your body, Marchbein suggests looking for creams that come in a jar as they’ll be richer than moisturizers that come in a bottle with a pump.
 She likes this one, which is jam-packed with humectants, Vaseline Jelly, and cocoa and shea butter to provide long-lasting moisture.
 Apply a thick layer within 60 seconds of leaving the shower, recommends Marchbein, and limit your showers to five minutes top (avoiding super-hot water) to prevent excess dryness.